-The SigRepo package provides a comprehensive set of functions for easy storage and management of biological signatures and their components.
-SigRepo (the client) works alongside SigRepo_Server, its server counterpart.
-While SigRepo enables you to store, search, and retrieve signatures and signature collections, these operations rely on a running SigRepo_Server instance.
+The SigRepo package provides a comprehensive set of functions for storing, managing, and interacting with biological signatures and their components.
+SigRepo (the client) works in tandem with SigRepo_Server, its server-side counterpart.
+While SigRepo allows you to store, search, and retrieve signatures and signature collections, all such operations require access to a running SigRepo_Server instance.

 Interested in setting up your own SigRepo_Server?
 Check out the installation instructions here.

-To upload and download signatures — and to fully utilize the functionalities offered by the SigRepo package — signatures and signature collections must be represented as specific R6 objects.
-You can create these objects using our proprietary package, OmicSignature.
+To upload and download signatures—and to fully leverage the functionality of the SigRepo package—signatures and signature collections must be represented as specific R6 objects.
+These objects are created using our companion package, OmicSignature.

 Click on each link below for more information: